 Would you like something like a small bookshelf in one corner?
 Or a series of tables at one end with good Wi-Fi.
 While many people would visit in a group or with friends, the ones alone can always get a book to read along or get on with their work online with their coffee.

 Think about the vibe of the decor and even crockery.
 One thing to remember is - Great coffee is a must, but that won’t drive your business alone.
-People visit a coffee shop to grab a peaceful spot to work or chat with their friends in a cozy spot.
+People visit a coffee shop to grab a peaceful spot to work or chat with their friends in a cosy spot.
 How you’re going to build your space to be people-friendly is the first step to start a great coffee shop business.

 2. Pick a Good Location